 Carnelian® granite was also used for the exterior coping, fountain coping and fountain facing.
 A combination of Carnelian® and New Venetian Gold granite was selected for the interior paving, interior base and interior facing.

 For countertops in the restrooms and locker rooms, Uba Tuba granite was selected.
 Absolute Black granite was utilized for the countertops in the lobby as well as the interior aprons.

-Another architectural feature that was incorporated into the building was the use of a dual finish was incorporate on selected pieces of granite.
+Another architectural feature that was incorporated into the building was the use of a dual finish on selected pieces of granite.
 In this case, a Thermal strip was created on Polished pieces of granite on the north and south facades located at column lines from the ground to the twelfth floor.